One train an hour.

 Hawtrey was the menace of the town.
 Cottaging in the maritime pubs, insulting the locals, eyeing the military boys from the local barracks.
 When a fire broke out at his home in 1984, The Sun delighted in printing photos of Hawtrey being brought down from his bedroom window on a fireman’s shoulder.
 And a procession of rent boys carried down the ladder after him.

 Father and son.
-Come all the way here as if on some pilgrimage.
+Trekked all the way here as if on some pilgrimage.

 What are we doing here?